asllop/cond_utils/README.md

 # Condition Utils

-It is a very simple crate that provides two traits with comparation utils: `Between` and `In`.
+`cond_utils` is a very simple crate that provides two traits with comparation utils: `Between` and `In`.

-The objective of `cond_utils` is to simplify and make more legible some common tasks, like comparing if a value lies between 2 values or checking if a value is in a set.
-This allows to write code like:
+The objective of `cond_utils` is to simplify and make more legible some common tasks, like comparing if a value lies between two limits, or checking if a value is in a set.
+This allows us to write code like:

 ```Rust
 use cond_utils::Between;